Officials say Qatar has decided to suspend its mediation efforts on Gaza

-DEIR AL-BALAH, Gaza Strip (AP) — Officials say Qatar has decided to suspend its key mediation efforts between Hamas and Israel.
+DEIR AL-BALAH, Gaza Strip (AP) — Qatar has decided to suspend its key mediation efforts between Hamas and Israel, officials said Saturday, after growing frustration with the lack of progress on a cease-fire deal for Gaza.

-However, Qatar is highly likely to return to the efforts if both sides show “serious political willingness” to reach a deal on the war in Gaza, according to one official.
+It wasn't immediately clear whether the remaining Hamas leadership hosted by Qatar must leave.

-A diplomatic source briefed on the matter said both Israel and Hamas, along with the United States, were informed after the decision was made.
-The source added that “as a consequence, the Hamas political office no longer serves its purpose” in Qatar.
+However, Qatar is highly likely to return to the efforts if both sides show “serious political willingness” to reach a deal, according to an official with Egypt, the other key mediator.

-The announcement comes after growing frustration with the lack of progress on a cease-fire deal.
+Qatar told Israel and Hamas that it can't continue to mediate “as long as there is a refusal to negotiate a deal in good faith” and "as a consequence, the Hamas political office no longer serves its purpose” in Qatar, a diplomatic source briefed on the matter said.
+Qatar told Hamas it will have to leave if it isn't ready to engage in serious negotiations, the source said.

-There continued to be no end in sight to Israel's campaigns against Hamas militants in Gaza or Hezbollah in Lebanon, where Israel's military said that it struck command centers and other militant infrastructure overnight in Beirut's southern suburbs.
+In Washington, a U.S. official said the Biden administration had informed Qatar two weeks ago that the continued operation of the Hamas office in Doha was no longer useful and the Hamas delegation should be expelled.

-One of the strikes in Gaza hit a school-turned-shelter in Gaza City’s eastern Tufah neighborhood, killing at least six people, the territory's Health Ministry said.
+One of the strikes hit a school-turned-shelter in Gaza City’s eastern Tufah neighborhood, killing at least six people, the territory's Health Ministry said.
 Two local journalists, a pregnant woman and a child were among the dead, it said.
-The Israeli army said the strike targeted a militant belonging to the Palestinian Islamic Jihad group, offering no evidence or details.
+Israel's army said the strike targeted a militant belonging to the Palestinian Islamic Jihad group, offering no evidence or details.

 Seven people were killed when an Israeli strike hit a tent in the southern city of Khan Younis where displaced people were sheltering, according to Nasser Hospital.
 It said the dead included two women and a child.
 The Israeli army didn't immediately respond to a request for comment.